openedx/edx-documentation/en_us/open_edx_release_notes/source/hawthorn.rst

 * We’ve enhanced the learner profiles so that they now include the date a learner joined the platform and any course credentials they have received.
-  This links to social media accounts and helps learners share information with one another.
+  Learner profiles link to social media accounts and help learners share information with one another.
 * Learners now have the ability to purchase all the courses in a program in just one transaction.
 This avoids the hassle of having to enter payment information multiple times.